Quick summary: How to build a simple website on WordPress

 Remember when WP Engine asked you for your account name when you registered?
 Well, they just set you up with a basic WordPress install on a temporary domain name so you don’t have to lift a finger!
 You should receive an email like the one below about 10 minutes after you register.

-Manual Installation of WordPress
+Manual installation of WordPress

 Most hosting companies don’t provide automatic one-click installations of WordPress.
 If you’re unlucky enough to have signed up with a host who doesn’t support this, you’re going to need to install WordPress manually.